zmkfirmware/zmk/docs/docs/config/system.md

 :::note NKRO usages

-By default the NKRO max usage is set so as to maximise compatibility, however certain less frequently used keys (F13-F24 and INTL1-8) will not work.
-The solution is to set 'CONFIG_ZMK_HID_KEYBOARD_NKRO_EXTENDED_REPORT=y'.
-This is known to break compatibility with Android.
+By default the NKRO max usage is set so as to maximize compatibility, however certain less frequently used keys (F13-F24 and INTL1-8) will not work with it.
+One solution is to set `CONFIG_ZMK_HID_KEYBOARD_NKRO_EXTENDED_REPORT=y`, however this is known to break compatibility with Android and thus not enabled by default.

 :::